Attenuated Ground – the slow seismogenic zone (2021)

 Materials: obsidian, crystal, transducer speakers, harmonic tremor acoustic data from Brothers Volcano (Aotearoa New Zealand)

 Project Description: Obsidian from Tūhua Mayor Island, located off Aotearoa New Zealand’s Bay of Plenty, was melted and re-fused with crystal to form a slab which was inserted into the gallery wall.
-Transducer speakers were attached to the glass slab, which amplified the sound of harmonic tremor recorded at the Brothers Volcano in the Bay’s Kermadec Trench (hydroacoustic recordings of harmic tremor provided by Dr. Robert Dziak, Pacific Marine Environmental Laboratory, National Oceanic and Atmospheric Administration)
+Transducer speakers were attached to the volcanic glass slab, which amplified the sound of harmonic tremor recorded at the Brothers Volcano, which forms part of an archipelago of sub aquatic volcanic forms within the Kermadec Sea Trench.
+Hydroacoustic recordings of harmonic tremor were provided by Dr. Robert Dziak, Pacific Marine Environmental Laboratory, National Oceanic and Atmospheric Administration

 audio clip: Brothers Volcano harmonic tremor audio rendering (extract)